brianedmonds90/CFG-Hip-Hop/README.md

 Our software parses PHP source code using HIPHOPVM, php compiler built by Facebook, and generates a CFG for each function of the source code.

 ### Supported Platform
-We support Linux platforms that can run HIPHOPVM.
+We support Linux platforms that can run HIPHOPVM. **Note: All tests have been with Ubuntu 13.10.

 ### Installation and run
 1. Install a prebuilt package of HIPHOP.
 Follow the directions at the following link: https://github.com/facebook/hhvm/wiki#installing-pre-built-packages-for-hhvm